JeremiahKaren/35percent.github.io/_posts/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery.md

 ![](http://35percent.org/img/dclgemail.png)

-However, Southwark and Notting Hill Housing are determined to proceed and say they will be writing to the leaseholders shortly with 'details of future work'.
-The CPO decision is due some time in the coming weeks.
+However, Southwark and Notting Hill Housing are determined to proceed and say they will be writing to the leaseholders shortly with details of _'the nature of future work to be undertaken'_.
+The CPO decision is due to be issued some time in the coming weeks.

 ![](http://35percent.org/img/southwarkdemolitionresponse.png)